10 Best Cities and Towns Near Acadia National Park

 Bar Harbor

-Bar Harbor, Maine, is the closest town to Acadia National Park, located on Mount Desert Island.
+Bar Harbor on Mount Desert Island is the closest town to Acadia National Park.
 Fronting Frenchman Bay, the downtown grid along Main Street and Mount Desert Street is packed with seafood restaurants, ice cream shops, gift stores and taverns.

 A collection of inns and bed and breakfasts ring the commercial district, many with a coastal flair.
 More hotels and cottages line Eden Street and Main Street heading in and out of town.